mpcsb/testing_branch/_posts/2026-08-29-distillation-targeted-labels.md

 The correction pass improved the dataset, but this run alone does not show that changing 19 training rows improved generalization.

-The practical rule is simple:
+The rule I took from this was:

 > Use model errors to audit evaluation labels, but measure the next training iteration on a separate frozen set that did not participate in row selection.